6Morpheus6/pinokio-wiki/README.md

 #### How to install a python package with pip on Windows

 - Close Pinokio
-- Open Anaconda Powershell Prompt (Type Anaconda Powershell into your Taskbar search field and open it)
+- Open Anaconda Powershell Prompt (Type "Anaconda Powershell" into your Taskbar search field and open it)
 - Navigate to the application for which you want to install the package. `cd .\pinokio\api\<application>.git\app`
   (replace `<application>` with the name of the Application you want to navigate to)
 - Activate the environment of this Application. `env\Scripts\activate`